Towards Manufacturing-Friendly Shapes in Discrete Topology Optimization: Regularity Problem

-A visual inspection of Fig.~\ref{pic:TopoOptExampleUnrestricted} reveals that the resulting design suffers from several deficiencies, of which the most salient ones are summarized in Fig.~\ref{pic:TopoOptManufactureProblems}.
-The first issue concerns the isolated metal islands shown in Figure~\ref{pic:TopoOptManufactureProblems}(a), which are elements that do not usually affect the performance of the resulting structure considerably and can be omitted.
-Isolated islands are not a manufacturing concern when the antenna is etched on a board, however, they can pose an issue when the considered design is intended to be self-supporting, such as in a dielectric lens antenna~\cite{art:Christiansen2021CompactMATLABCode, art:Christiansen2021InverseDesignPhotonics}.
-Another issue is the presence of point connections~\cite{art:Jayasinghe2012SimpleDesignMultiBandPatch, art:Jayasinghe2015NonuniformOverlappingMethod, art:Mair2020EvolOptAsyPixAntennas, art:Thiel2015PointContacts}, where one point shared by several triangles does not physically connect those triangles, see Fig.~\ref{pic:TopoOptManufactureProblems}(b).
-Uncertainty about whether the manufactured design would be connected or disconnected results.
-Lastly, Fig.~\ref{pic:TopoOptManufactureProblems}(c) points out the problem where material distribution is highly irregular~\cite{art:Cismasu2014AntBandwithOpt, art:Capek2019ShapeSyntTopoSens}.
-Frequent material changes demand manufacturing precision and computer modeling.
-Treating the listed problems worsens the performance and is time-consuming when done manually.
+\begin{enumerate} \item The first issue concerns the isolated metal islands, shown in Fig.~\ref{pic:TopoOptManufactureProblems}(a), which are elements that do not usually affect the performance of the resulting structure considerably and can be omitted.
+Isolated islands are not a manufacturing concern when the antenna is etched on a board.
+However, they can pose an issue when the considered design is intended to be self-supporting, such as in the case of a dielectric lens~\cite{art:Christiansen2021CompactMATLABCode, art:Christiansen2021InverseDesignPhotonics}. \item Another issue is the presence of point connections~\cite{art:Jayasinghe2012SimpleDesignMultiBandPatch, art:Jayasinghe2015NonuniformOverlappingMethod, art:Mair2020EvolOptAsyPixAntennas, art:Thiel2015PointContacts}, where one point shared by several triangles does not physically connect those triangles, see Fig.~\ref{pic:TopoOptManufactureProblems}(b).
+This introduces ambiguity in the simulation as different methods treat point connections in different fashions~\cite{art:Thiel2015PointContacts}, and uncertainty whether the point in manufactured design would be connected or disconnected. \item The problem depicted in Fig.~\ref{pic:TopoOptManufactureProblems}(c) has already been mentioned above.
+This is the usual drawback of fast update methods~\cite{art:Capek2019ShapeSyntTopoSens, inp:Wang2022BinaryTopoModel} based on the Sherman-Morrison-Woodbury formula~\cite{book:GolubMatrixComp}.
+In the context of this work, this issue is referred to as an infinitesimal slot and shares similar manufacturing problems to point connections.
+Its occurrence has to be replaced with a physical slot~\cite{art:Capek2019ShapeSyntTopoSens}, see Fig.~\ref{pic:SlotExample}, of finite width. \item Lastly, Fig.~\ref{pic:TopoOptManufactureProblems}(d) illustrates the problem of frequent changes of the optimization variable causing irregularities in the design~\cite{art:Cismasu2014AntBandwithOpt, art:Capek2019ShapeSyntTopoSens}.
+In continuous topology optimization, this issue is called the checkerboard pattern~\cite{art:Diaz1995CheckerboardPattern}.
+Frequent material changes demand manufacturing precision and sophisticated computer modeling. \end{enumerate} Handling the listed drawbacks can worsen performance and be time-consuming when done manually.
+Manufacturing problems resulting from discrete topology optimization are influenced by several factors, such as the manufacturing method, whether it be subtractive or additive, and electrical size, which directly affects minimum feature sizes~\cite{art:Jenkins2023GeneralPurposeAlgorithm}.
+The finite precision of tools, which causes random errors~\cite{art:Schevenels2011RobustTopoOptSpatialErrors}, necessitates robust and unambiguous designs.